 Simon is available for violin and viola lessons in Chapel Hill, he is an experienced teacher having had a private studio for over 20 years.
 He has also taught both violin and viola at summer festivals including Blue Lake Fine Arts Camp and the UNCG Summer Music Camp.

 Simon Ertz is principal viola of the Winston Salem Symphony and also a member of the Greensboro Symphony.
 As principal of Winston Salem Symphony he regularly performs solos, including in November 2016 performing the Britten Double Concerto.
-He plays as a regular substitute in both the Charlotte Symphony and North Carolina and teaches viola at NC State University.
+He plays as a regular substitute in both the Charlotte Symphony and North Carolina and teaches viola at NC State University and Meredith College.

 Simon was the violist with the Degas Quartet from 2002 until 2012; before that he was pursuing a masters degree in viola performance at Michigan State University where he was also a teaching assistant.
 Simon received his Doctoral of Musical Arts degree from UNCG in 2016.

 Simon grew up in the north west of Scotland and moved to Manchester to study at Chethams and to have regular lessons at the age of seventeen.
 After two years there he studied viola at the Royal Northern College of Music with Roger Raphael and Simon Rowland-Jones.
 Simon was a member of several chamber music groups, which won prizes including the Terrence Weil and Leonard Hirsch competitions.
 He was also awarded the Thomas Barret memorial prize for viola.
 By the time Simon graduated from the RNCM he was working with orchestras such as the BBC Philharmonic, Northern Chamber, and the Royal Liverpool Philharmonic.